When and Where is the Camp?

 Who is Teaching?

 We have a who’s who of jazz educators and musicians on board.
 You can read about our faculty at this link.
-In addition to our regular faculty we have a number of guest artists who will be teaching and playing at the camp.
+Our faculty is comprised of jazz musicians and educators not only from the Valley, but also some of the top musicians traveling from both the east and west coast.

 I don’t play a traditional “jazz” instrument.
 Can I attend?